MrRobinOfficial/Guide-UnrealEngine/README.md

 // Check if the enum is equal to a value. bool Equals = MyEnum == EMyEnum::Two;
 ```

+You can read more about it on [Unreal's docs](https://docs.unrealengine.com/5.3/en-US/API/Runtime/Core/Containers/TEnumAsByte/).

 ### 🧨 Value type vs Reference type